Last Updated on June 15, 2023 by Tim Wells

-The metal case helps with heat dissipation, and there’s also venting on either side, as well as underneath.
+The metal case helps with heat dissipation.
+There’s additional venting on either side and underneath.
 So it’s functional, as well as stylish.

 In fact, the only thing I don’t like about the Beelink GT-King Pro is the silly saying on the front panel.
 “Connect to a wonderful life.“

-Finally, there’s a full color instruction manual in seven different languages to offer a little more detail on what the different ports are.
-If you misplace it, there’s also a digital version of the instruction manual in app form once you power up the device.
+Finally, there’s a full-color instruction manual in seven different languages to offer more detail on the various ports.
+If you misplace it, there’s also a digital version of the instruction manual once you power up the device.

 Setting up the Beelink GT-King Pro

-Most of the devices I review on this site are running the official Android TV operating system, so the Beelink GT-King Pro is a bit of a departure.
-That said, I have to tip my hat to Beelink who included a great setup tutorial in their device.
+Most of the devices I review on this site run the official Android TV operating system.
+That makes the Beelink GT-King Pro a bit of a departure.
+I have to tip my hat to Beelink, who included an excellent setup tutorial on their device.

 Once you complete the setup process, you’re taken to the Beelink home screen launcher.
-It feels a little dated, looking very similar to the stock launchers from companies like MINIX or Ugoos.
+It feels dated, similar to the stock launchers from companies like MINIX or Ugoos.
 So if you’ve used any of those devices, you’ll feel right at home.

-Like most Android devices, you can click on an icon to get to the main app drawer.
-There you’ll find all of the apps that you don’t create shortcuts for.
+Like most Android devices, you can click an icon to reach the main app drawer.
+There you’ll find all the apps you don’t create shortcuts for.

-To make it easier on you, Beelink includes their own custom app store, called AppMarket.
+To make it easier on you, Beelink includes its own custom app store called AppMarket.

-The Beelink AppMarket lets you install several apps that have been configured to work perfectly with the GT-King Pro.
-Here you’ll find Netflix, Qodi (Kodi fork), Tubi, and YouTube TV.
+The Beelink AppMarket lets you install several apps configured to work perfectly with the GT-King Pro.
+You’ll find Netflix, Qodi (Kodi fork), Tubi, and YouTube TV here.

 I’ll admit, it’s not every app that I wanted to install.
-You’ll still need to install an alternate app store like Aptoide TV or go hunting for APK files to sideload, but it’s a good start.
+You’ll still need to install an alternate app store like Aptoide TV or hunt for APK files to sideload, but it’s a good start.